pybind/pybind11/docs/advanced/pycpp/utilities.rst

 Capturing standard output from ostream
 ======================================

-Often, a library will use the streams :cpp:var:`std::cout` and :cpp:var:`std::cerr` to print, but this does not play well with Python's standard :py:obj:`sys.stdout` and :py:obj:`sys.stderr` redirection.
-Replacing a library's printing with :cpp:func:`py::print` may not be feasible.
-This can be fixed using a guard around the library function that redirects output to the corresponding python streams:
+Often, a library will use the streams ``std::cout`` and ``std::cerr`` to print, but this does not play well with Python's standard ``sys.stdout`` and ``sys.stderr`` redirection.
+Replacing a library's printing with `py::print <print>` may not be feasible.
+This can be fixed using a guard around the library function that redirects output to the corresponding Python streams:

 .. code-block:: cpp

-    // At beginning of file
     #include <pybind11/iostream.h>

     ...